 - Switching to a medicine that is safer for the baby.

 - Having blood tests to make sure you have the right levels of seizure medicine in your body.

 - Taking folic acid or other supplements before you get pregnant and during your pregnancy.
 (Folic acid reduces the risk of some birth defects.)

 You may put yourself and your baby at greater risk if you change, reduce, or stop taking your medicine while you are pregnant.
 Talk with your doctor first.

 - During your pregnancy, you may need more frequent checkups to monitor the baby's condition and blood tests to monitor your drug levels.

-- After your baby is born, he or she may need to take extra vitamin K for a short period of time.
-(Some antiepileptic medicines can cause a temporary blood disorder in newborns that makes it difficult for their blood to clot normally.
+- After birth, it's very important for your baby to get the routine vitamin K shot.
+(Some antiepileptic medicines can cause a temporary blood disorder in newborns that makes it hard for their blood to clot normally.
 Vitamin K can help reverse this problem.)
 Your doctor may recommend that you take vitamin K during your pregnancy.

 - Breastfeeding while you are taking antiepileptic medicine is usually safe.
 But talk to your doctor about any concerns you have.
 If you are taking a barbiturate (such as phenobarbital) to control your seizures, breastfeeding may make the baby drowsy or irritable, because the drug may get into your breast milk.

-If you have epilepsy and find out that you are pregnant, consult your doctor immediately.
+If you have epilepsy and find out that you are pregnant, talk with your doctor right away.
 Do not stop taking your medicine without first talking to your doctor.